Regular propagators of bilinear quantum systems: Higher order norm estimates for mildly coupled systems

 \subsection{Extension to Radon measures}

-The conclusion of Proposition~\ref{rem:compactness} can be extended to $D(|A|^{k/2})$ if Assumption~\ref{ass:commutator} is true in $D(|A|^{\frac{k}{2}})$ instead of $\Hc$.
-This is indeed the only missing assumption to apply Corollary~\ref{cor:continuity} with $D(|A|^{\frac{k}{2}})$ instead of $\Hc$.
+The conclusion of Proposition~\ref{rem:compactness} can be extended to $D(|A|^{k/2})$ if Assumption~\ref{ass:commutator} holds true in $D(|A|^{\frac{k}{2}})$ instead of $\Hc$.
+This is indeed the only missing assumption needed in order to apply Corollary~\ref{cor:continuity} with $D(|A|^{\frac{k}{2}})$ instead of $\Hc$.
 Without this assumption the following result together with the interpolation result of Lemma~\ref{LEM_interpolation} gives an interesting extension.